jamesmh/coravel/Docs/Scheduler.md

 **Woah!** How readable and maintainable could **your** system be by using Coravel?

-### Scheduling Tasks Dynamically

-While this is not necessarily recommended, it is possible.

-You may schedule tasks by using the `IScheduler` interface.
-Just inject the interface wherever DI is available.

-Keep in mind that dynamically scheduled tasks will disappear after the running application has terminated due to re-deployment, etc.

 ### Intervals

 First, methods to apply interval constraints are available.